Deportation of the Chechens and Ingush: Political, cultural, social and economic consequences

 The Checheno-Ingush ASSR was dissolved and transformed into Grozny Oblast, which included also the Kizlyarsky District and Naursky Raion, and parts of it were given to North Ossetia (part of Prigorodny District), Georgian SSR and Dagestan ASSR.
 As a result, Georgian SSR "grew" from 69,300 to 76,400, North Ossetiya from 6,200 to 9,200 and Dagestan from 35,000 to 38,200 square kilometers.
 Names of repressed nations were totally erased from all books and encyclopedias.
-By the next summer, a number of Chechen and Ingush placenames were replaced with Russian ones; mosques were destroyed, and a massive campaign of burning numerous historical Nakh language books and manuscripts was near complete.
+By the next summer, a number of Chechen and Ingush placenames were replaced with Russian ones; mosques were destroyed, and a massive campaign of burning numerous historical Nakh languages books and manuscripts was near complete.
 Their villages were razed to the ground and their graveyards bulldozed.
 With the native population gone, the Chechen region experienced a huge lack of skilled workers: the local oil production industry dropped more than ten times in 1944 compared to 1943.

 On November 26, 1948, the Presidium of the USSR Supreme Soviet issued a decree which sentenced the deported nations to a permanent exile in those distant regions.
 This decree was not only mandatory for Chechens and Ingush, but also for Crimean Tatars, Germans, Balkars and Kalmyks.
 The settlers were not allowed to travel beyond three kilometers of their new place of residence.
 The authorities also prohibited any public mention or documentation of the deportations and its murders.
-Thousands of historical Vainakh texts, along with their origins, were lost when the Russians destroyed the public and private library of the peoples of Chechnya.
+A great number of historical Vainakh manuscripts were burned or carried off by Russians.
 The settlers were the target of various provocations in the Kazakh SSR: in December 1954, students in Elizavetinka taunted the Chechens as "traitors and betrayers of motherland".
 In May 1955, a worker in a coal mine engaged in a fight with a Chechen colleague in Ekibastuz.
 This escalated into a pogrom in which Russian hooligans even attacked a police station which sheltered the runaway Chechens.
 Many refugees from the Soviet Union were moved to the empty homes, including Russians, Ukrainians, Avars and Ossetians.
 As a consequence of this, the Russians comprised 49% of the Chechen-Ingush ASSR by 1959.
 By one report dated April 8, 1957, there were 415,000 Chechen and Ingush living in the Kazakh and Kyrgyz SSR, or 90,000 families.
 38,500 were employed in the industry, 91,500 in agriculture, 25,000 in offices.